Estate Planning FAQ

 By establishing an advance health care directive (also known as a living will), you can make clear the types of medical treatment you would like to receive or decline in certain scenarios.
 These directives are typically set up to address end-of-life medical scenarios.
 By establishing a living will, you can spare your loved ones the vexing questions and disputes that can arise when such wishes are unknown.

 You deserve answers that address your specific questions, and I am here to provide you with them.
-To arrange an estate planning consultation, contact my law office online or by telephone at 618-207-4032.
+To arrange an estate planning consultation, contact my law office online.